Feeling Like Royalty in Udaipur

 Drawn to the green park space nearby, I wandered the windy paths, checked out some sculptures and spotted my first monkey hanging out.

 I spent the day having my first Ayurvedic massage, meandering the Udaipur streets and lap-topping atop my glorious shaded rooftop.
-Struggling to find the place listed in Lonely Planet and overwhelmed by the plenitude of choices, I decided to go with a place in the Lal Ghat area where I was sold on having a woman provide my massage.
+Struggling to find the place listed in Lonely Planet and overwhelmed by the plenitude of choices, I decided to go with a place in the Lal Ghat area.
+This is where I was sold on having a massage provided by a woman.

 Overall, it was a restful day in charming, well-touristed Udaipur, the City of Lakes.
 I loved hearing the sounds of the Krishna celebrations and staring out at those beautiful hills.